eugenia1984/english/glossary.md

 - **daily**: means something that happens every day.
 For example: I read the news daily means I read the news every day. **daily activities**: refer to the things that people do on a regular basis in their everyday lives, such as eating, working, studying, or exercising.

+- **database administrator** is a professional responsible for managing and maintaining databases.
+They ensure that data is secure (safe from unauthorized access) and efficient (easily accessible and usable).
+This role is crucial in any organization that handles large amounts of data.

 - **desk**: is often the central part of one's workspace, especially in an office setting.
 People typically use it to set up their computers, write, read, and do other work-related tasks.

 - **develop**: means to make or create something, especially something new.
 For example, someone might develop a new game or a website.